DETAILED ACTION

 data acquired by the at least one sensor (In paragraph [0033], Friend discloses that processor 130 may be configured to use information obtained from IMU 170 for determining changes in position and orientation of haul machine 110 between determinations of position and orientation using information obtained from perception device 120, which may be able at a much lower rate than the IMU information),

-data related to the single tracking apparatus comprising at least the data acquired by the single tracking apparatus (In paragraph [0025], Friend discloses that processor 130 (position determination unit) determines the location or position of a fiducial based on data from perception device 120; the examiner understands that the acquired data from the perception device 120 (of tracking apparatus) must at least be received by the processor 130 (position determination unit) to be used in the determination made by the processor 130), and
+data related to the single tracking apparatus comprising at least the data acquired by the single tracking apparatus, wherein in the data acquired by the single tracking apparatus the tracked locations with respect to the single tracking apparatus consist of direction and distance from the single tracking apparatus to each of the tracked locations (In paragraphs [0023-0025], Friend discloses that perception device 120 and processor 130 identifies the presence of at least one fiducial 190a in the field of view and determines a relative distance and orientation to the fiducial 190a (marker point) and/or loading machine 180 (machine), where processor 130 (position determination unit) determines the location or position of a fiducial based on data from perception device 120; the examiner understands that the acquired data from the perception device 120 (of tracking apparatus) must at least be received by the processor 130 (position determination unit) to be used in the determination made by the processor 130); and

-determining by the at least one position determination unit, based at least in part on the received data, the location and orientation of both the machine and a working tool of the machine in the worksite coordinate system (In paragraphs [0023-0025], Friend discloses that perception device 120 and processor 130 identifies the presence of at least one fiducial 190a in the field of view and determines a relative distance and orientation to the fiducial 190a (marker point) and/or loading machine 180 (machine); in paragraph [0046], Friend discloses that processor 130 may be configured to obtain information from fiducial 631a (reference point) via perception device 120 for determining a position of mining truck 300 (tracking apparatus); see also paragraph [0021], where Friend defines “position” to be a location also having a respective orientation for a machine); and
+determining by the at least one position determination unit, based on the received data, the location and orientation of both the machine and a working tool of the machine in the worksite coordinate system (In paragraphs [0023-0025], Friend discloses that perception device 120 and processor 130 identifies the presence of at least one fiducial 190a in the field of view and determines a relative distance and orientation to the fiducial 190a (marker point) and/or loading machine 180 (machine); in paragraph [0046], Friend discloses that processor 130 may be configured to obtain information from fiducial 631a (reference point) via perception device 120 for determining a position of mining truck 300 (tracking apparatus); see also paragraph [0021], where Friend defines “position” to be a location also having a respective orientation for a machine);

 executing designed operations by the working tool of the machine in the worksite based on the determined location and orientation of both the machine and the working tool of the machine in the worksite coordinate system (In paragraph [0040], Friend discloses that a common use pattern for excavator 400 is to place excavator 400 at a fixed position for a period of time while performing multiple sequences of digging with and filling bucket 420 and depositing the contents of the bucket 420 into a haul machine at a destination location for receiving materials from excavator 400; in paragraph [0056], Friend discloses, for example, that processor 130 assists with or automatically guides haul machine 110 toward the desired destination location or position; see also paragraphs [0059] and [0061], where Friend discloses that the desired destination position or location may be automatically identified or where processor 130 may be configured to automatically stop haul machine 110 if, via the information obtained from nearby fiducials or other sources, processor 130 anticipates haul machine 110 may collide with something, such as a loading machine associated with the desired destination location).